Austin Wrongful Death Attorneys

 Possible Damages in Wrongful Death Claims

-Those damages which are financial in nature are called “pecuniary losses” — damages that are sustained by the family members who have lost the decedent’s earning capacity, advice, services, care, maintenance, and support.
+Those damages that are financial in nature are called “pecuniary losses” — damages that are sustained by the family members who have lost the decedent’s earning capacity, advice, services, care, maintenance, and support.

 Beyond those pecuniary losses, are ”non-pecuniary” losses that are difficult to quantify but reflect the loss of those intangible benefits that flow from your relationship to your loved ones.